raxod502/cs121-whales/doc/api-spec.md

 ## Summary

-The frontend and backend communicate over a single WebSocket API endpoint at `/api/v1`.
+The frontend and backend communicate over a single WebSocket API endpoint at `/api/v1/ws`.
 The format is JSON.
 No authentication or session management is required, and the API is stateless.

+For quick testing, the same API is exposed over HTTP at the endpoint `/api/v1/http`.

 ## Conventions